Avenged Sevenfold: Legacy

 Avenged Sevenfold is one of the notable acts of the new wave of American heavy metal.
+They are considered one of the "Big Four of 2000s metal", along with Slipknot, Lamb of God and System of a Down.
+Loudwire called them "the archetypal metalcore-turned-dad-rock band" due to their stylistic change on Hail to the King.

 Despite being classified as such by most publications, some have suggested that Avenged Sevenfold is not "metal enough".
 Vocalist M. Shadows said: "we play music for the sake of music, not so that we can be labeled a metal band.
 That's like telling us we aren't punk enough.
 Who cares?"
-Similarly, he opined: "If someone calls us a hardcore band we’re just like, ‘Oh... whatever.
-Are you gonna listen to Hatebreed or are you gonna listen to us?’
-Most fucking hardcore bands want to be metal bands anyway but they just can’t play well enough."
-Eli Enis of Revolver assessed: "sure, if you take Cannibal Corpse with your afternoon tea then maybe the O.C. band don't cut it."
+Similarly, he opined: "If someone calls us a hardcore band we're just like, 'Oh... whatever.
+Are you gonna listen to Hatebreed or are you gonna listen to us?'
+Most fucking hardcore bands want to be metal bands anyway but they just can't play well enough."
+Eli Enis of Revolver stated that "sure, if you take Cannibal Corpse with your afternoon tea then maybe the O.C. band don't cut it."

-Speaking of the band's mainstream exposure through MTV programs such as Total Request Live, Zachy Vengeance said, "you have a five-and-a-half-minute song on the radio, and you have a video with a band, fucking tattoos from head to toe, No. 1 on TRL and with guitar solos and shit. [...]
+Speaking of the band's mainstream exposure through MTV programs such as Total Request Live, Zacky Vengeance said, "you have a five-and-a-half-minute song on the radio, and you have a video with a band, fucking tattoos from head to toe, No. 1 on TRL and with guitar solos and shit. [...]
 And we're just kind of like, the joke's on mainstream music at that point.
 Here we are, fucking metal, punks, fucking who knows what kind of band, getting attention."
 M. Shadows recalled, "We found out that 80 percent of the kids that bought [City of Evil] were Avenged fans, and about 20 percent of them were TRL fans, like, 'I like 'Bat Country.'
 But I think that it got the attention of a lot of people, active-rock listeners or, you know, like, older metal people that are watching."
 Zacky Vengeance recalled the band's transition from underground to mainstream success: "[Ozzfest] people don't want the band that's on fucking MTV, a bunch of fucking 23-year-old assholes.
 They love people that they respect, and we're like, Wow, MTV and all that shit, it doesn't fucking make you a giant band, it doesn't give you longevity, and it doesn't win these fucking people over."